Skills: One Agent Toolbox That Ends MCP Micromanagement

 You're building a powerhouse agent that grows more capable over time without growing more context-hungry.

 Skills don't replace MCPs entirely.
-They serve different purposes:
+They serve different jobs.

-• MCPs for core, always-on capabilities - Your must-have tools that you use in nearly every session
+• MCPs for core, always-on capabilities.
+Your must-have tools that show up in nearly every session.

 Your core MCPs might be 3-5 servers.
-Your skills library could grow to 50, 100, or more without impacting context.
+Your skills library can grow to 50, 100, or more without touching context.

-Here's what makes Skills particularly powerful: they package as regular files that travel with your code or configuration.
+Skills are powerful for another reason: they package as regular files that travel with your code or configuration.

 You can:

-• Share skill libraries - Create team or community skill packs
+• Share skill libraries.
+Build team or community skill packs.

-Claude Code has a decentralized marketplace system for distributing plugins—and skills bundle perfectly into this ecosystem.
+Claude Code has a decentralized marketplace system for distributing plugins, and skills bundle perfectly into that ecosystem.

 The marketplace isn't a single app store.
-Instead, anyone can create a marketplace.json file in a GitHub repository listing their plugins.
+Anyone can create a marketplace.json file in a GitHub repository listing their plugins.
 Others add your marketplace and install your skills with simple commands:

 # Add a marketplace